JLCollinsnh

 Roll your $73,000 into the Vanguard Balanced Index Fund, VBIAX.
 This is a balanced fund that holds 60% stocks/40% bonds, has a low ER of .09% and a dividend of 1.87%.
 It is less volatile than VTSAX (which holds 100% in stocks), and it will offer more growth potential than the cash you currently hold, giving you the the chance to keep pace with inflation.

 Once it is there, instruct Vanguard to sell enough shares each month to transfer $800 to your bank account for your spending needs.
 I’d also have them send the dividend to your bank.
 At $73,000 x 1.87% that’s $1365 a year, paid out quarterly.
 I’d use this for extra “free” spending.
-(If you call Vanguard they will walk you thru getting this all set up.)
+(If you call Vanguard they will walk you through getting this all set up.)

 Looking at the math, we can see that drawing down $800 a month, $73,000 will last for 91 months or 7 1/2 years.
 (73,000/800=91)

 Of course, the market will fluctuate over that time.
 If it moves in your favor, your money will last even longer.
-If it moves against you, your money should still last thru the five years until you reach age 70.
+If it moves against you, your money should still last through the five years until you reach age 70.

 If it’s a disaster, you’d just have to go on SS a bit earlier.
 As we’ve seen, this would mean monthly checks ranging from ~$1275 to ~$1700-1800 at 70.
 Since you only need $800, you’d be golden even then.